-Andrew W. Mellon Professor of the Humanities, Associate Professor and Chair of Art History and Art
+Andrew W. Mellon Professor in the Humanities, Associate Professor of Art History

 Mather House 103

 Ph.D.
 Princeton University.
 1990

 M.A.
 Williams College

 B.A.
 Wellesley College

 Professor Scallen is a specialist in Northern Renaissance and Baroque art, especially the art of Rembrandt van Rijn, and the history of connoisseurship and the art market in the nineteenth and twentieth centuries.
 After obtaining her doctorate at Princeton University, she conducted research on Dutch paintings in the J. Paul Getty Museum (then in Malibu) as a Graduate Fellow in the Paintings Department.
 Earlier, at Williams she co-curated a traveling exhibition, “Cubism and American Photography, 1910-1930,” and worked for the Sterling and Francine Clark Institute.
 From 1992 to 1995 she taught at Fairfield University in Connecticut.